 “[Judy] in the parlance of show folk, is what is known as a sure-fire show-stopper and box-office magnet.” – Uncredited article, 1955

 July 10, 1926: Judy’s very first performance in Los Angeles took place at the Erlanger Mason Theater.
-As “The Gumm Sisters,” she and her sisters performed during an afternoon kiddie’s matinee of the film Topsy and Eva starring The Duncan Sisters, which was the act that inspired the Gumm Sisters.
+As “The Gumm Sisters,” she and her sisters performed during an afternoon kiddie matinee of the film Topsy and Eva starring The Duncan Sisters, which was the act that inspired the Gumm Sisters.
 The Duncan Sisters (who were there in person) were so impressed with the Gumms, especially Frances (Judy), that they insisted the family keep in touch with them.
-It’s most likely that the sisters performed both matinees on Saturday (the 10th) and Sunday (the 11th) as they were marketed to the children’s audience.
+The sisters most likely performed both matinees on Saturday (the 10th) and Sunday (the 11th) as they were marketed to the children’s audience.

-The family was in Los Angeles as their final destination of a summer’s “working vacation” in which they traveled from their hometown of Grand Rapids, Minnesota to LA, performing in various Vaudeville and movie houses along the way.
+The family was in Los Angeles as their final destination for a summer’s “working vacation,” during which they traveled from their hometown of Grand Rapids, Minnesota, to LA, performing in various Vaudeville and movie houses along the way.
 While in Los Angeles, they stayed at The Hotel Iris (later St. Moritz) on Sunset Boulevard (see pics).
-The family left LA to return home (again working some gigs along the way) on July 17, 1926.
+The family left LA to return home (again, working some gigs along the way) on July 17, 1926.

 By October 1926, the family had decided to permanently move to California, firmly setting Frances (Judy) on the road to superstardom.

-Photos: The Gumm Sisters in Los Angeles in 1926; St. Moritz in 1926 and as it looks today per Google Maps; two ads for the Topsy & Eva showings that weekend in 1926.
+Photos: The Gumm Sisters in Los Angeles in 1926; St. Moritz in 1926 and as it appears today; two ads for the Topsy & Eva showings that weekend in 1926.

 July 10, 1931: The first night of a week-long engagement for “The Gumm Sisters” as part of Maurice Kusell’s “Stars of Tomorrow” juvenile revue at the Wilshire-Ebell Theater in Los Angeles, CA.